 The Origins of Fiori’s Many Problems

-- The Technologies that SAP Selected for Fiori: Fiori is based upon high overhead technologies and also proprietary technologies where SAP attempts to leverage its own technologies rather than code with better open-source options.
+- The Technologies that SAP Selected for Fiori: Fiori is based upon high overhead technologies and also proprietary technologies where SAP attempts to leverage its technologies rather than code with better open-source options.
 Fiori uses an application server called NetWeaver Gateway to connect to the application layer.
-This is an inferior technology which is only used to use an item developed by SAP.
+This is an inferior technology that is only used to use an item developed by SAP.
 Anyone developing a competing UI has the distinct advantage of not being hamstrung by having to use any SAP technologies.

-- A Lack of Usability Testing: There is very little usability testing with Fiori as there has been an emphasis on getting as many new Fiori apps out the door as quickly as possible to make the Fiori coverage look better than it is (which we covered in the article The Strange Changes with the Count of Fiori Apps)
+- A Lack of Usability Testing: There is minimal usability testing with Fiori as there has been an emphasis on getting as many new Fiori apps out the door as quickly as possible to make the Fiori coverage look better than it is (which we covered in the article The Strange Changes with the Count of Fiori Apps)

 - Overall Product Management Disorganization: The latency with the Fiori Cloud illustrates the lack of effective management of Fiori development or product management.

-- Design to Sell Over Design to Use: Fiori’s design is focused on infusing each screen with canned reports, which are designed to appeal to executive decision-makers, rather than the people that will actually use the system.
+- Design to Sell Over Design to Use: Fiori’s design is focused on infusing each screen with canned reports, which are designed to appeal to executive decision-makers, rather than the people that will use the system.
 In our testing, the more time we spent with each screen, the worse our impression of the screen became.
-That is Fiori’s best impression is when you first see it, and it declines from that point on as its actual usability becomes more apparent.
+That Fiori’s best impression is when you first see it, and it declines from that point on as its actual usability becomes more apparent.

 Fiori has some pleasant graphics, but they are canned.

-In usability testing, the things we were interested in seeing were normally not available in a canned report in S/4HANA/Fiori.
+In usability testing, the things we were interested in seeing were usually not available in a canned report in S/4HANA/Fiori.
 Fiori will simply lead to the continuation of using Excel rather than using reports in the system.

 As a researcher who tests software, it is difficult to get excited about Fiori when it has so many problems and when its vaunted analytic integration is far more effectively performed in the third party UI vendor products.